supremeimposter/My-Vault/GATE/Guidelines to GATE-CS.md

 - Conjunctive normal form CNF = product of sums POS
 - Disjunctive normal form DNF = sum of products SOP

 - When asked to prove a logical equivalence, just go for by-case method.
 Its simple.
+Or prove that their bi-implication is a tautology.
 - If the premises are contradictory (always evaluate to false), anything can be a conclusion.

 ![[Guidelines to GATE-CS-20241220135301150.webp]]